Traumatic Brain Injury

-By traumatic brain injury (TBI) we refer to an injury resulting from a violent trauma to the brain.
+By TBI we refer to an injury resulting from a violent trauma to the brain.
 The most common cause (at least,

 in peacetime) is a road traffic accident, though of course some result from falls, sports accidents, and assault.